medinajulioc/va-claims-app/log.md

    - Replace all instances of `FormDescription` with `ClientFormDescription`

 This solution maintains all functionality while preventing hydration errors caused by browser extensions that modify the DOM.

+## 2024-07-01: Implemented Comprehensive Notification System

+### Overview

+Implemented a comprehensive notification system for the VA Claims App with both user-facing components and an admin panel.
+The implementation includes mock data structures that can be easily connected to a backend in the future.

+### Components Created/Modified

+#### Type Definitions

+- Created `types/notifications.ts` with TypeScript interfaces and enums for notifications:
+  - NotificationType (CLAIM_UPDATE, DOCUMENT, APPOINTMENT, MESSAGE, SYSTEM, DEADLINE)
+  - Priority (LOW, MEDIUM, HIGH, URGENT)
+  - Status (READ, UNREAD, ARCHIVED)
+  - Action interface for notification actions
+  - Notification interface with comprehensive fields

+#### Mock Data

+- Created `lib/mock/notifications.ts` with VA claims-specific mock notification data

+#### User-Facing Components

+- Updated `components/layout/header/notifications.tsx` to use the new notification structure
+- Added functionality for marking notifications as read/unread
+- Added a "View All" button linking to a dedicated notifications page
+- Created `app/dashboard/(auth)/notifications/page.tsx` with filtering and sorting capabilities

+#### Admin Panel Components

+- Created `app/bdoc/notifications/page.tsx` as the main admin notifications page with tabs
+- Created `app/bdoc/notifications/components/notification-list.tsx` for viewing and managing notifications
+- Created `app/bdoc/notifications/components/notification-form.tsx` for creating and sending notifications
+- Created `app/bdoc/notifications/components/notification-stats.tsx` for analytics and statistics
+- Created `app/bdoc/notifications/components/notification-templates.tsx` for managing notification templates

+### Features Implemented

+- Notification filtering by type, priority, and status
+- Notification sorting by date
+- Batch actions (mark all as read, delete all)
+- Notification templates with variable substitution
+- Analytics dashboard with charts and statistics
+- Notification creation with scheduling options
+- User targeting options (all users, user groups, specific users)

+### Future Integration Points

+The notification system is designed to be easily integrated with a backend API in the future:

+- The notification interfaces in `types/notifications.ts` define the data structure
+- The mock data in `lib/mock/notifications.ts` can be replaced with API calls
+- The notification components use React state that can be replaced with API calls